ufidon/crypt/labs/lab02/README.md

   * compare with what is written

 For each encryption and decryption below, complete these steps:

-a.
-Encrypt the message to get the ciphertext
+* Encrypt the message to get the ciphertext

-b.
-Print the ciphertext
+* Print the ciphertext

-c.
-Decrypt the ciphertext
+* Decrypt the ciphertext

-d.
-Compare the decryted message with the original message, *they should match*.
+* Compare the decryted message with the original message, *they should match*.

-2. Write code to demonstrate encryption and decryption on text file `military plan one.txt' with Caesar cipher
+1. Write code to demonstrate encryption and decryption on text file `military plan one.txt' with Caesar cipher
-3. Write code to demonstrate encryption and decryption on text file `military plan two.txt' with Caesar cipher
+2. Write code to demonstrate encryption and decryption on text file `military plan two.txt' with Caesar cipher
-4. Write code to demonstrate encryption and decryption on text file `military plan three.txt' with Caesar cipher
+3. Write code to demonstrate encryption and decryption on text file `military plan three.txt' with Caesar cipher
-5. Write code to demonstrate encryption and decryption on text file `military plan one.txt' with Simtran cipher
+4. Write code to demonstrate encryption and decryption on text file `military plan one.txt' with Simtran cipher
-6. Write code to demonstrate encryption and decryption on text file `military plan two.txt' with Simtran cipher
+5. Write code to demonstrate encryption and decryption on text file `military plan two.txt' with Simtran cipher
-7. Write code to demonstrate encryption and decryption on text file `military plan three.txt' with Simtran cipher
+6. Write code to demonstrate encryption and decryption on text file `military plan three.txt' with Simtran cipher

 __Report__